-The UMP Plus – UW Medicine ACN is the most comprehensive healthcare network in the Puget Sound region, with services now available in Spokane county, as well.
+The UMP Plus – UW Medicine ACN is the most comprehensive healthcare network in the Puget Sound region, with services also available in Spokane county.
 It includes many of the area’s finest healthcare organizations.
 All share a commitment to high-quality affordable care as well as excellent patient service and access to care.
 The network currently includes the following organizations:

 - Capital Medical Center

 - Capital Physician Services

 - MultiCare ConnectedCare

 - MultiCare Auburn Medical Center